Star formation at the smallest scales; A JWST study of the clump populations in SMACS0723: Complete clumps catalogues

-In this section we include a complete list of physical properties measured and derived for the 225 clumps detected in the two reference NIRCam bands, F150W and F200W.
-See Sections~\ref{sec:cl_analysis} for a detailed description of the analysis.
+In this section we include a complete list of the JWST/NIRCam photometry (Tables~\ref{tab:table_clumps_phot1} to~\ref{tab:table_clumps_phot4}) and physical properties (Tables~\ref{tab:table_clumps1} to ~\ref{tab:table_clumps4}) measured and derived for the 223 clumps detected in the two reference NIRCam bands, F150W and F200W.
+See Sect.~\ref{sec:cl_analysis} for a detailed description of the analysis.